How to Get Started

 Try Orienteering An event especially aimed at anyone (individuals, families or groups) to try out one or two easy courses and find out what orienteering is all about.
 Members of NWO will be on hand to explain and get you started.

-Limited Colour-Coded (Level D) .
-Usually yellow, orange, green and blue courses.
+Local Events These are fairly informal and “colour-coded” to suit a range of individuals and groups.
+These are usually yellow, orange, green and blue courses.
 Yellow or Orange courses usually suit beginners

 Urban An event in a local town using streets, alleyways, open spaces, school grounds and other urban areas.
 There will be an off road course for young juniors.

-Score An informal one-hour event with about 27 controls, including 7 of Yellow standard.
+Score Events An informal one-hour event with about 27 controls, including 7 of Yellow standard.
 In a score event you have an hour to find as many controls as possible.
 Each control earns you a number of points.

-Night Event These are held just after nightfall and you will need a torch (preferably a head-torch).
+Night Events These are held just after nightfall and you will need a torch (preferably a head-torch).
 You have an hour to find as many controls as possible.
 Each control earns you a number of points.
 There are a number of easy controls for beginners.
 If you are new to orienteering you may wish to try out some day events first.

 Some Activities for Beginners